guoyingshou/religion-19c-dh/syllabus.md

 You might want to think of this as a history class mashed up with a shop class.

+This class is divided into three phases: *bootstrapping* (weeks 1--3), in which you will quickly gain a basic competency in the history of American religion, historical research skills, and the scholarly techniques and technologies of the digital humanities; *building* (weeks 4--13), in which you will slowly build a deeper knowledge of religious history while you build the digital project; and *beta* (week 14), in which you will release the beta version of the digital project, and with it your own beta interpretation of nineteenth-century religion.^[Jeremy
+Boggs: "History is a perpetual beta."]

 ## Learning goals

 After taking this course, you will be able to